What are the risks and benefits of therapy?

 LPC: The Licensed Professional Counselor has advanced training, a graduate academic degree, clinical work experience, and has passed a state-certified licensing examination (the NCE).
-Counselors treat all sorts of problems: from alcoholism and eating disorders to relationship issues and depression.
 This is the licensure required by the state of Missouri to practice counseling.

 LMHC: The Licensed Mental Health Counselor has advanced training, a graduate academic degree, clinical work experience, and has passed two state-certified licensing examinations (the NCE and the NCMHCE).
-Counselors treat all sorts of problems: from alcoholism and eating disorders to relationship issues and depression.
 This is the licensure required by the state of Florida to practice counseling.

 What is a Chrysalis?